szymonwieloch/go-teleport/README.md

 # rust-teleport

-Fully secure and scallable remote command executor and manager
+Secure and scallable remote command executor and manager

-rust-teleport is a project created with intention to be a proof of my skills.
-It can also be used as a solid project template for Rust-based secure and efficient servers.
-It has MIT license and your free to use parts of the code in your projects.
+go-teleport is a project created with intention to be a sample of my skills.
+It can also be used as a solid project template for golang-based secure and efficient servers.
+It has the MIT license and you are free to use parts of the code in your projects.

 # Challenge

+This project is based on Teleport System Engineer interview task as defined [here](https://github.com/gravitational/careers/blob/main/challenges/systems/challenge-1.md).

-Create a fully secure and scallable server and command line client with the capability to:
+Create secure and scallable server and command line client with the capability to:

 - Remotely start a task on the server.
 The task is any bash-like command.
 - Query the task status.